 177 Tremont St., Boston, 617-778-6841, teatroboston.com.

 The glittering crystal chandeliers, gold fixtures, and luxurious velvet decor are fit for any A-lister, but the globe-spanning menu proves this place isn’t just for show.
-From “crispy tater cubes” with Dutch-style Joppiesaus, to wasabi lobster toast, to a fork-tender bavette steak “Mirabeau” that wouldn’t be out of place at predecessor Locke-Ober—a bastion of Boston fine dining for 150 years—refined revelry is the main event here.
+From “crispy tater cubes” with Dutch-style Joppiesaus, to tuna conserva with wild fennel on toast, to a fork-tender bavette steak “Mirabeau” that wouldn’t be out of place at predecessor Locke-Ober—a bastion of Boston fine dining for 150 years—refined revelry is the main event here.

 2 Winter Place, Boston, 617-267-0047, yvonnesboston.com.